alfaalberto/Se-ales-y-Sistemas/MANUAL_BACKUP.md

     npm run dev
     ```
 4. Open `http://localhost:9002` in your browser.
-5.  **Upload to GitHub**: Once you confirm it works, follow the previous instructions to initialize a Git repository and push it to GitHub.
+5.  **Initialize a Git repository and push it to GitHub** by following the step-by-step guide provided in the next message.

 This method is thorough and guarantees you have everything.